 The world isn’t black or white and is a mix of a whole lot of grays, and even with something as drastic as quitting social media, I tried to engineer the situation to give me the greatest benefit with the lowest downside, and I landed up on “Kinda quitting social media”.

-So how am I using Social Media in 2019?
+So how am I using Social Media in 2019 & beyond?

 Email isn’t the same as social media but I thought I would mention that I only check my email once a week.
 (So what do I do with all my time?
-Well, that’s another blog post that’s coming so stay tuned.)
+Well, I wrote a post about that.)

 What’s The Downside of Quitting Social Media?